-Included in this report are the Statements of Net Assets as of June 30, 2012 and 2011, the Statements of Revenues, Expenses, and Changes in Fund Net Assets for the periods ended June 30, 2012 and 2011, and the Statements of Cash Flows for the periods ended June 30, 2012 and 2011.
+Included in this report are the Statements of Net Position as of June 30, 2013 and 2012, the Statements of Revenues, Expenses, and Changes in Net Position for the periods ended June 30, 2013 and 2012, and the Statements of Cash Flows for the periods ended June 30, 2013 and 2012.

-As established in House Bill 200, Section 5.4(b), the NCEL transfers its net assets to the Office of State Budget and Management (OSBM) for credit to the State's Education Lottery Fund.
-Education Lottery Funds are distributed by OSBM in the following manner:
+The NCEL transfers its net revenues to the Office of State Budget and Management (OSBM) for credit to the Education Lottery Fund.
+Education Lottery funds are distributed by OSBM based on the budgeted distribution of lottery net revenue as recommended by the General Assembly.